Aunt Shirley’s Famous Creamy Mashed Potatoes

 So have you ever tried my Aunt Shirley’s Famous Dinner Rolls?
 They are the butteriest, most pillow soft rolls of your life.
 I usually don’t even bother with real dinner when I eat them, just go for the gold with 3 rolls slathered in butter for dinner instead.

 Shirley is an incredible baker but she’s also got mashed potatoes DOWN.
 This recipe is legendary.
 I had never actually made them before today, I’ve just been eating them for years at every holiday of my life.
 But I finally got the recipe from her and found out all her secrets.
 I knew she added cream cheese (lots; a whole 8 ounce package) but I didn’t realize how unique the rest of the recipe was.

 First you boil the potatoes WITH a chopped onion and minced garlic.
 This way the onion and garlic get nice and mellowed (say no to stinky breath) but the potatoes still retain amazing flavor when it all comes together.
 The she adds chicken bouillon and Lawry’s seasoned salt.
 This is genius; it’s kind of like adding a little bit of gravy to your mashed potatoes.
 So delicious.

-(I mean, I know that’s melodramatic, but seriously what if YOU were 12 and didn’t get any potatoes for Thanksgiving?
+I mean, I know that’s melodramatic, but seriously what if YOU were 12 and didn’t get any Thanksgiving mashed potatoes?
 What else is there to eat when you’re 12 and kinda picky?
 (The rolls, I guess.)
 I know this story like the back of my hand and I wasn’t even ALIVE when it happened, no joke.
 People have got FEELINGS about mashed potatoes.
 Eric’s never gonna live it down.

 Maybe make a double batch just in case.
 We ate ours tonight with some pan seared salmon.
 Mm.
 Mashed potatoes makes everything amazing!